-The site provides a quick and easy way for them to find out what they need to do, as well as how government can support them.
+The site is a way for people to find out what they need to do, as well as how government can support them.
 They don’t need to know which agency to go to as information is presented by topic.

 What goes on Govt.nz

-Information and services are included on Govt.nz if there's evidence that users need help to:
+Information and services are included on Govt.nz if there is evidence that users need help to:

 - improve or simplify their experience when dealing with government

 - know what they need to do and how to do it.